chaosparrot/marithime_talon/README.md

 We know the homophones, we just need to find a way to replace a selected word with a known homophone and have it work with a repeater noise.
 I dislike the `phones` menu as it forces you to pick one, but it's much faster to just mindlessly flick through them with a noise since the list often only has like 2 to 3 choices anyway.
   [x] - Self repair cycling
   [x] - Correction cycling
-  [~] - Correction add starting condition so fixing incorrect corrections is easy [ ] - Correction starting condition but no duplicates
+  [x] - Correction starting condition but no duplicates [x] - Correction add starting condition so fixing incorrect corrections is easy [ ] - Implement new fixes list by duplicating the whole list multiple times
+        and just inserting that rather than doing complicated cycling [ ] - Fix starting state so that we have the right fix available after selecting [ ] - Rigorous testing with corrections to make sure it works fully as intended

+[ ] - Cycle through corrections with phonetic combinations
+There are some words, like 'a fix' and 'affix' that could be cycled through, but currently it only cycles through words that are single matches instead.
+It should cycle through these fixes as well, but for that we need to cycle through combinations properly.

 [x] - Remove noise - Enable remove text contextually
 This is mostly supported, but it needs to be tested in terminals as well.
 We could probably have a noise file to configure noises.